kyma-incubator/hack-showcase/docs/github-connector/installation.md

    github.com/kyma-incubator/hack-showcase//addons
    ```

-3. Go to the Namespace in which you install the Connector.
+3. Go to the Namespace in which to install the Connector.
 4. Find the Add-On in the Service Catalog and click it.
 5. Click **Add** and select the installation plan.
 Fill in all required fields and click **Create Instance**.
 6. Go to the **Services** tab in the Service Catalog.
 After provisioning and automatic registration of application's resources, the Service Class of GitHub Connector appears here.